 "Gateway to the Palouse"

-Close to Cheney, Spangle, and Spokane, this is a wide open space of 13 acres surrounded by thousands of acres of wheat fields.
+Close to Cheney, Spangle, and Spokane, this is a wide open space of 13 acres surrounded by thousands of acres of wheat, peas, lentils, and garbanzos.
 At the back of the property, you can expect views of Mt.
 Spokane and Mica Peak way off in the distance.
 Our property sits down low with rolling wheat fields to block city light pollution for really dark night skies.

 -Porta Potty on site beside shop

--Shared grill, picnic table, shade tree, fire pit stove, and small electric drip coffee pot at farm house: more of a "backyard picnic" feel, but open to all.
+-Shared grill, picnic table, 1 shade tree, fire pit stove: more of a "backyard picnic" feel, but open to all.

 -Very wide open space: sometimes windy, sometimes still and silent.